Our History

 A pencil drawing of Attenborough Arts Centre before it was built next to a photo of it today.

 Having led a campaign with local Leicester communities to raise funds for such an inclusive, multi-use arts venue, the Richard Attenborough Centre for the Arts and Disabled People was opened by Lord Attenborough and Princess Diana of Wales in a special ceremony on 27 May 1997.

-Since then the centre has been renamed twice: firstly as Embrace Arts and then to its current name, Attenborough Arts Centre.
-We are delighted that Michael Attenborough CBE continues the Attenborough family connection today, as our Patron.
+The work of Attenborough Arts Centre started in the late 1970s when a group of local artists started running art classes in rooms at the University of Leicester, including in the basement of the Percy Gee building.
 Led by Alan Caine, a curriculum of art classes was established, gaining a loyal following.
 Accessibility was an important consideration from the beginning.
 When Lord Attenborough began the campaign to create Attenborough Arts Centre at the University, Alan Caine and his fellow tutors were closely involved in developing the plans for the new building, led by inaugural director, Eleanor Hartley.
 The classes then took residence at Attenborough Arts Centre and have continued to become the Creative Courses programme we know today!
 Some of our original tutors are still teaching with us and make a hugely valuable contribution to the ongoing life of Attenborough Arts Centre.
+Since opening, the organisation has been renamed twice: firstly to Embrace Arts and then to its current name, Attenborough Arts Centre.

 About Richard Attenborough